-Eliminating exclusionary zoning has the potential to significantly advance racial and economic justice.
-However, unless it is done carefully, tackling exclusionary zoning could fail to make any real-world impacts or could have unintended consequences, including increased displacement of low-income communities of color.
-The following principles should inform all policies concerning exclusionary zoning.
-Download these principles in PDF form here.
+Zoning reform has the potential to greatly advance racial and economic justice.
+But unless done carefully, tackling exclusionary zoning could fail to make any real-world impacts or have unintended consequences, including increased displacement of low-income communities of color.

 Focus on Exclusionary Areas

-Exclusionary zoning is about the exclusion of people, not the exclusion of types of buildings or housing types.
+What is exclusionary zoning?
+At its core, it's about the exclusion of people, not the exclusion of types of buildings or housing types.
 In many predominantly Black and Latinx neighborhoods, reducing barriers to higher density development is unlikely to increase access for low-income families and, instead, has the potential to fuel real estate speculation and displacement.